How to Become a Mining or Geological Engineer

 In several states, engineers must earn continuing education credits to keep their licenses.
 Most states recognize licenses from other states, provided that licensure requirements in the other states meet or exceed the first state’s own requirements.

-Beginning mining and geological engineers usually work under the supervision of experienced engineers.
+New mining and geological engineers usually work under the supervision of experienced engineers.
 In large companies, new engineers also may receive formal classroom or seminar-type training.
 As engineers gain knowledge and experience, they are assigned more difficult projects and they are given greater independence to develop designs, solve problems, and make decisions.

-Engineers may advance to become technical specialists or to supervise a staff or team of engineers and technicians.
+Engineers may advance to become technical specialists or supervise a staff or team of engineers and technicians.
 Some eventually become engineering managers or enter other managerial or sales jobs.
 In sales, an engineering background enables them to discuss a product's technical aspects and to assist in product planning, installation, and use.
 For more information, see the profiles on architectural and engineering managers and sales engineers.